SamDorreboom/notes.samdorreboom.github.io/content/docs/CKA/security.md

 Security settings set on a pod wil overwrite the security settings on a container.
 Under the spec section in pod securityContext, or under the container section.

+## Network policies
+Ingress & egress  have solid line.
+Default the network policy is "All Allow"
+Network policy is a object and can be connect to a pod.
+Solutions that support network policies: kube-router, calico, romana, weave-net | not support: flannel